fbpx Skip to Content

 A Philodendron melanochrysum doesn’t necessarily need high humidity to survive.

-However, high humidity is still to be preferred, as it will make your Philodendron lusher and look healthier.
+However, high humidity is still preferred, as it will make your Philodendron lusher and look healthier.
 For best results, aim for humidity over 60%.

-There are options to creating humidity for your plant if you want to turn the moisture up.
+There are options to creating humidity for your plant if you want to increase moisture.

 First, you can mist your plant with water.
 When the water evaporates, mist your plant again.
-You’ll have to do this on a regular basis.
+You’ll have to do this regularly.

 The second option is to make a pebble tray for the Philodendron melanochrysum plant.